We live in a content-saturated world.

 Everyday we are exposed to loads of content from many different channels.

-Our content consumption behaviours are changing as we grow fatigued from this content overload.
-This new fragmented and ephemeral content consumption environment we now live in has made us lazy in how we consume content.
+Our content consumption behaviours are changing as we grow fatigued from content overload.

 1. Use multiple headings

 It’s important to break up your article with multiple headings.